 Imprisoned Christians, especially converts, are regularly offered release on bail.
-This often involves large amounts of money, reportedly varying between US\$2,000 and US\$150,000, forcing Christians or their families to hand over title deeds of homes and sometimes businesses.
-People released on bail often silence themselves due to fear of losing their family's property.
+This often involves large amounts of money - reportedly varying between 2,000 and 150,000 USD - forcing Christians or their families to hand over title deeds to homes and sometimes businesses.
+Persons released on bail often silence themselves due to fear of losing their family's property.
 The Iranian regime puts pressure on them to leave the country and forfeit their bail.
-It is assumed that government officials use the bail system to get rich and financially ruin those Christians.
+It is assumed that government officials use the bail system to get rich and financially ruin Christians.